 Schools use CRMs (customer relationship management tools) in which they populate every interaction you have with them.
 What schools track may differ, but they’re becoming increasingly similar and sophisticated.

-For example, a 2017 study found students with the highest SAT scores most benefited from visiting campus.
+For example, a 2017 study found students with the highest SAT scores raised their admission chances the most from visiting campus.
 This suggests colleges are less likely to accept students if they think they’re that student’s “safety school.”

 Once you know you’re being tracked, you’ve got a huge advantage!
 For schools that do care about demonstrated interest, here are 11 tips and tricks that will help you check that box: